How Does Dental Claim Compensation Work?

 You could be entitled to compensation for loss of teeth or damage to your teeth and the idea behind bringing a dental claim is to put you back in the position you would have been in if the negligence had not occurred.

-If you’ve been the victim of unsatisfactory treatment or dental treatment that has resulted in injury, you may be entitled to more compensation to cover both future treatment costs.
+If you’ve been the victim of unsatisfactory treatment or dental treatment that has resulted in pain, stress, or injury, you may be entitled to more compensation to cover both future treatment costs.
 In this case, your dental negligence claim could include cash to help you to correct any residual problems.

 Compensation for dental law claims can also cover any out of pocket expenses that were caused by the defendant’s negligence.
 This would need to be proved, but could include travel expenses, loss of income or medications such as painkillers along with remedial treatment costs.